 Travelport flight APIs

 Travelport unites three GDS systems: Apollo, Worldspan, and Galileo.
-Unlike Amadeus and Sabre, it provides a single point of access to the inventory of the three GDSs that preserve their brand names.
+It provides a single point of access to the inventory of the three GDSs:.
 Travelport Universal API uses SOAP/XML formats and embraces

 Travelport also offers RESTful JSON API collections that generally overlap with the Universal API, but are more lightweight, faster, and optimized for mobile search and booking.
 In terms of flight services, they cover